TheEtherWolf/The-Homies-Chat/README.md

 A secure real-time chat application with video calling features, built specifically for Glitch deployment.

+## Version 3 Release Notes
+This branch contains The Homies Chat v3 with the following updates:
+- Redesigned modern sign-in screen with animations and improved UX
+- Fully functional emoji picker with categorized emojis and search
+- Message auto-deletion feature with 1-day cleanup
+- Keep-alive mechanism to prevent Glitch from putting the app to sleep

+**Important Note:** The following buttons are currently non-functional in this version:
+- DMs
+- New Group
+- Announcements
+- Memes

+These features are planned for future development.

 ## Features

 ### Phase 1: Core Account & Security